 Growing up means our parents get older too.
-Sometimes they leave us a bit earlier than expected, other times they go when they’ve lived a full life.
+Sometimes they leave us a bit earlier than expected; other times they pass after they’ve lived a full life.
 Either way, it’s not an easy thing for children to experience, whether they’re young or grown up themselves.

 Children Who Have Lost a Parent

-A good sympathy gift for a child who lost a parent (or for any grieving child) is to simply be there.
+A good sympathy gift for a child who lost a parent (or any grieving child) is simply being there.
 Listen to them.
 Let them cry.
 An item like a stuffed animal can also be a great idea because it gives them something to hold onto.

-A young adult who has lost a parent is going to cope differently than a child would.
-Consider getting them a memorial piece of jewelry that commemorates their parent, or some sort of self-care gift that helps them remember it’s important to take care of themselves, such as meal deliveries.
+A young adult who has lost a parent will cope differently than a child would.
+Consider getting them a memorial piece of jewelry that commemorates their parent, or some sort of self-care gift that helps them remember it’s important to take care of themselves, such as sympathy meal deliveries.

 Adults Who Have Lost a Parent

-Losing a parent is going to hurt on some level, no matter your age.
-If you’re trying to find the right gift for an adult who’s lost a parent, consider a gift that reminds them of all the good times they had with their parents.
+Losing a parent will hurt, no matter your age.
+If you’re trying to find the right gift for an adult who’s lost a parent, consider a condolence gift that reminds them of all the good times they had with their parents.
 This can look like a photo album book or slideshow presentation.
-A traditional gift basket could work well too.
+A traditional gourmet gift basket could work well too.

-Food can be one of the most thoughtful sympathy gifts because people who are grieving or having a hard time often forget to eat.
+Food can be one of the most thoughtful sympathy gifts because a grieving person often forgets to eat.
 If the person in question is ill, getting them food while they themselves are incapable of doing so is also a good idea.
 You can consider food-based gifts such as: